Lithium Deep Cycle Marine Batteries

 Gel Batteries

-Gel batteries are popular because they don’t require a recharge very often, and they can be stored for a long time without losing their life.
-Their drawback is how expensive they are compared to other batteries with the same RC and MCA.
+Gel batteries are popular because they don’t require a recharge very often, and you can store them for a long time without losing their life.
+Their drawback is their high price compared to other batteries with the same RC and MCA.
 Charging a gel battery can also be an annoying process.
 The charge cycle can be slow, and you have to be present to disconnect the battery charger as soon as it’s complete.
-Failure to do so can cause irreversible damage, requiring a new battery and a whole lot of money down the drain.
+Failure to do so can cause irreversible damage, requiring a new battery and a lot of money.

 flash icon